visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Download problems: Try different browsers or use PC
 - Arabic text alignment: Team is working on a fix
-- Instagram connection issues: Ensure proper Facebook Business account setup
+- Instagram connection issues: Ensure Facebook Business account is linked with Instagram profile, if you dont have it create one its free.

 ## Customer Support Channels